Discrete Empirical Interpolation Method with Upper and Lower Bound Constraints: Constrained DEIM

 Let $\mathcal{S}\in \mathbb{R}^m$ denote the set of all coefficient vectors $\balpha\in \mathbb{R}^m$ such that the resulting reconstruction satisfies the constraints,

 Then the constrained optimization problem~\eqref{eq:c_opt_1} can be written equivalently as

-In practice, if the basis matrix $\Phi$ is chosen appropriately, the constraint set $\mathcal S$ is nonempty.
+In practice, if the basis matrix $\Phi$ is chosen appropriately, so that its range closely approximates the states $\vc u$, the constraint set $\mathcal S$ will be nonempty.
 For instance, if the basis matrix is obtained from POD modes, increasing the number of modes will eventually result in a nonempty constraint set.

 Equation~\eqref{eq:c_opt_1} is a convex optimization problem subject to $2N$ linear inequality constraints.
 Although theoretically well-posed, it does not have a closed-form solution.
-There exist robust numerical methods, such interior-point methods~\cite{Wright2000}, for solving such optimization problems.
+There exist robust numerical methods, such as interior-point methods~\cite{Wright2000}, for solving such optimization problems.
 However, these methods can be computationally expensive, particularly when the number of grid points $N$ is large.
 Furthermore, in our experience, these methods may fail to converge to a minimizer when the parameter space $\mathbb R^m$ is high-dimensional.

 Here, we pursue an alternative optimization approach by treating the hard constraints~\eqref{eq:c_opt_const} as soft constraints.
 To this end, we minimize the penalized cost function,